cenk1cenk2/docker-softether-vpnsrv/README.md

 ## Deploy

-### docker-compose

 Clone the GitHub repository to get an environmental variable initiation script and preconfigured docker-compose file if you wish to get a head start.
-Advised way to run the setup is with docker-compose but it can be run with a long command with docker run.
+The advised way to run the setup is with docker-compose but it can be run with a long command with docker run.

 ```bash
 # Clone repository